Expurple/home.expurple.me/content/posts/Decision-making-in-a-rock-band.md

 is hired for a specific role.
 We trust them to do their job well, and they have the final say in their responsibility area.
 We try to handle these areas by ourselves and avoid needless communication overhead.
-The issues are escalated and discussed if they fall outside of the personal responsibility area or the person doesn't have the skills/knowledge to solve a specific issue.
+The issues are escalated and discussed if they fall outside of the personal responsibility area or if the person doesn't have the skills/knowledge to solve a specific issue.
 I think, this is a very useful heuristic.